 Coping with Meniere’s Disease: Other Things You Can Do

 Take care of your body and your emotions.
 Also, educate the people around you.
 Talk to your friends and family.
-The more they know about Meniere’s, the easier it will be for them to understand what you’re going through and to offer help when they can.
+The more they know about Meniere’s disease, the easier it will be for them to understand what you’re going through and to offer help when they can.

 Notes to Family and Friends